zitchan/BAIRL/README.md

 # BAIRL
-The Bayesian inverse reinforcement learning experiment achieved the initial stable performance of the discriminator by introducing mc-dropout in AIL.
+The Bayesian inverse reinforcement learning experiment achieved the initial stable performance of the discriminator by introducing mc-dropout in AIRL.

 ## 🚀 Requirement